Monthly Archives: December 2010

 America’s Ignorant Public: What’s Worth Reporting?

-Few in the news media chose to publicize the results of a recent Harris poll showing that 40% of the public think that Karl Marx’s signature phrase “from each according to his ability, to each according to his needs,” originates from one of the America’s Founding documents.
-Why?
+Perhaps it isn’t so strange, then, that only a few news outlets and even fewer commentators chose to feature the results of a recent Harris poll showing that 40% of the U.S. public thinks that Karl Marx’s signature phrase “from each according to his ability, to each according to his needs,” originates from one of the America’s founding documents.
 Continue reading

 As Winter Strikes, Inconvenient Truths…Again